Effective Personal Protective Equipment Program

 1. Safety Awareness on PPE Program

-- Formulate a clear and concise company policy for all parties to follow.
+So to ensure every party is aware, superiors must formulate a clear and concise company policy for all parties to follow.

 2. Identifying Workplace Hazards